-When Troya was still alive, we would have a discussion at 10 in the morning, and I would see her, say, at 3 in the afternoon and respond then how I should have responded in the morning.
+When my bff was still living, we would have a discussion at 10 in the morning, and I would see her, say, at 3 in the afternoon and respond then how I should have responded in the morning.
 By this time she would be completely disconnected from whatever we were sharing or talking about.
 My dear soul sister though, she was a gem, because she innately understood what I was doing (apparently I did this a lot.)
 She began to point it out to me on a regular basis (because it happened often), and only then did I understand that I had tremendous time lags in my processing of social and emotional data.

 But this saying one thing and meaning another takes other forms...I may do something regret, and I may feel apologetic, yet I may answer you in a way that seems insulting or insensitive.
 It may be that I am saying/repeating what I think you want to hear, not what I want to say.

 If this all sounds confusing to you, then try to comprehend how confounding it is for those of us for whom this is our "normal" functioning.
 Add to that that we cannot change it (easily, or at all), and you may begin to comprehend the stress, anxiety and frustration we feel whenever we communicate with people.